zulip/zulip/docs/overview/gsoc-ideas.md

 * A link to the initial contribution(s) you did.

-We expect applicants to either have experience with the technologies relevant to their project or have strong programming experience.
+We expect applicants to either have experience with the technologies relevant to their project or have strong general programming experience.
 We also expect applicants to be excited about learning how to do disciplined, professional software engineering, where they can demonstrate through reasoning and automated tests that their code is correct.

 While only one contribution is required to be considered for the program, we find that the strongest applicants make multiple